henichole/Quora-Studies/README.md

 2. The top three authors with the highest originality scores are C.S.
 Friedman, Matthew Bates, and Sean Kernan, there is a trend, the more an author has answered, the higher the human content score.
 Authors with one input are more likely to have 0% human-generated content, compared to the top authors.
 These authors are also found active in other topics such as “Essays” on Quora.com with high human content scores.

 3. Similar to the topic of Refunds, the contents are divided into two distinct categories: close to 100% human content and 0% human content.

+# Results

+1. Is there a rising or falling trend for AI-generated answers on the site during 2018-2023?

+There is no significant rising or falling trend for AI-generated content on the site from 2018-2023.
+On the other hand, the AI-generated content score on Quora.com is found to be topic-based, due to a lack of consistency in the amount of data content scraped from each month.

+2. Which category has the most use of AI-generated answers?

+The top three categories that have the most use of AI-generated answers are:
+“Refunds” - 61.18% AI generated
+“Essay Writing Help” - 59.61% AI generated
+“Sports Business” - 54.44% AI generated
+“Blogging” - 53.41% AI generated
+“Photographs” - 49.79% AI generated
+“Brokers” - 46.04% AI generated
+“Food” - 43.02% AI generated
+“Bitcoin” - 40.23% AI generated
+“Social Media” -35.37% AI generated
+“Funding” - 35.19% AI generated

+3. Do users prefer to have AI-generated answers?
+If yes, to what extent?

+As of now, this question cannot be answered, due to a lack of consistency in the amount of data content scraped from each topic.